-About this guide 2
+About this guide .

-What has changed?
 2

+What has changed? .
+2

-Authorization
+Authorization .

-How can I get agency provider documents?

-Where can I download agency forms?
 3

+How can I get agency provider documents? .
+3

+Where can I download agency forms? .
+3

 Resources Available 6

-Definitions
+Definitions 7

 About the Program 9

-What is the Long-Term Acute Care (LTAC) Program?
+What is the Long-Term Acute Care (LTAC) Program? .
 9

 Client Eligibility 10

 Who is eligible?
+10

 Are clients enrolled in managed care plans eligible for LTAC services?
+11

-Effective July 1, 2017, not all Apple Health clients will be enrolled in a
+Effective July 1, 2017, not all Apple Health clients were enrolled in a

 BHO/FIMC/BHSO 11

-Effective July 1, 2017, changes to services available to AI/AN clients living in the

-FIMC regions 11

 Effective January 1, 2017, some fee-for-service clients who have other primary health

 insurance were enrolled into managed care

 Effective April 1, 2016, important changes to Apple Health

-New MCO enrollment policy - earlier enrollment 12
+New MCO enrollment policy - earlier enrollment

 How does this policy affect providers?
 Behavioral Health Organization (BHO)

 Fully Integrated Managed Care (FIMC)

+FIMC Regions

 Apple Health Core Connections (AHCC)

 AHCC complex mental health and substance use disorder services

 Contact Information for Southwest Washington

-Primary care case management (PCCM) 16
+Primary care case management (PCCM) 15

-Provider Requirements 17
+Provider Requirements 16

 What is required to become an LTAC hospital?
-17
+16

 Postpay or on-site reviews

-Notifying clients of their rights (advance directives) 18
+Notifying clients of their rights (advance directives) 17

-Prior Authorization 19
+Prior Authorization 18

 Does the agency require prior authorization (PA) for LTAC services?
-19
+18

-PA requirements for Level 1 and Level 2 LTAC services
+PA requirements for Level 1 and Level 2 LTAC services 18

-Payment 22

-What does the LTAC fixed per diem rate include?
-22